g-w1/blog/_drafts/writing-a-compiler.md

 categories: code
 ---

 At the start of the 2020 school year I wanted to learn more about compilers so I started writing a compiler for the ez programming language that I made up.
 I did this as an independent study for school.
 I wanted to grow _dramatically_ as a thinker and learn a lot about computer science and compilers in specific.
+If you just want to see the project head to [github.com/g-w1/ezc](https://github.com/g-w1/ezc) or [g-w1.github.com/ezc](https://g-w1.github.io/ezc/) for documentation.

 > Note: I may make some mistakes in this post.
 If that happens, please send me an email and I'll correct it.
+> The code examples in this post were taken from an earlier stage of my compiler and are simplified a little.

 # Why I Chose Rust